-NOTE: Volunteer Firefighter, Child Care and Earned Income Tax Credits cannot be taken on the non-resident return (Form 200-02).
+NOTE: Volunteer Firefighter, Child Care and Earned Income Tax Credits cannot be taken on the non-resident return (Form PIT-NON).

-NOTE: Individuals who have been residents of Delaware for the entire year may not use the non-resident Form 200-02 NR.
-You must file on Form 200-01.
+NOTE: Individuals who have been residents of Delaware for the entire year may not use the non-resident Form PIT-NON.
+You must file on Form PIT-RES.

 - 3. Erroneous Delaware Withholding If you did not live or work in the State at any time during the taxable year, non-resident employees may file a non-resident return to receive a refund of erroneously withheld Delaware income taxes.
-You must attach to your Delaware return certification from your employer that: - You did not work in Delaware during any part of the taxable year: - b.
-Your employer erroneously withheld Delaware income taxes, and: - Your employer has not and will not file a Claim for Refund of such erroneous withholdings.
+You must attach to your Delaware return certification from your employer that: - a.
+You did not work in Delaware during any part of the taxable year; - b.
+Your employer erroneously withheld Delaware income taxes, and; - c.
+Your employer has not and will not file a Claim for Refund of such erroneous withholdings.